 The term itself is attributed to T. S. Sanders, who coined it in a review of Charles Kingsley’s 1857 novel, Two Years Ago.
 It was later used to also refer to Thomas Hugh’s internationally popular Tom Brown’s Schooldays of 1856.
 Hughes liked the term so much he used it himself in the sequel Tom Brown at Oxford of 1860.
 Soon the press was calling both writers Muscular Christians and applied that label to the literary genre they inspired: adventure novels filled with high principles and manly Christian heroes.

 These two authors and their critics traced Muscular Christianity’s origins to the New Testament, namely Mark 11:15, which sanctions manly exertion with Jesus’s rampage in the temple, and 1 Cor.
 6:19–20, which proclaims our bodies as temples and to “therefore honor God with your bodies.”
-To them, a muscle-man mentality, “ethic,” and gender behavior was written by God himself, who was also, apparently, a muscle man.
+To them, the muscle-man “ethic” and gender behavior was written by God himself, who was also, apparently, a muscle man.

 It appears muscular imagery had always been a part of Christianity, but it had not always been a major part.
 The Church was more concerned with a salvation not of this body or of this world, and it preached that men could achieve it without being healthy and husky.
 Moreover, popular images of Christ/God showed a skinny, effeminate “bearded lady”, with dainty hands, girly hair, and pretty eyes.
 The church itself was also feminine insofar as its behavior was submissive.
 The great symbol of male power and authority in the world was also the “bride” of Christ.
 If this wasn’t emasculating enough, by the early 20th century the majority of participants in both American and English churches were women.
-This feminine (and decidedly “false”) form of Christ Almighty and his inherently submissive religion, on top of the appearance of an idle and effeminate “dandy,” midwifed by modernity’s office jobs and homosexuality, encouraged Hughes and Kingsley to place the revitalization of muscular manhood at the forefront of their life’s work.
+This feminine (and decidedly “false”) form of Christ Almighty, on top of the appearance of an idle and effeminate “dandy” midwifed by modernity’s new office jobs, encouraged Hughes and Kingsley to place the revitalization of muscular manhood at the forefront of their life’s work.

 Charles Kingsley was incredibly influential during the Late Victorian era.
 He was chaplain to the Queen, Professor of Modern History at Cambridge, and a best-selling author.
 His rise to national prominence in the 1850s coincided with a series of crises involving Britain’s status as a world power.
 Kingsley’s view of a “manful” Christ (he often called Christ the “prince of war” and the “general who is fighting by your side”), games ethic (“sports and body-building are character-building”), and patriotism quickly spread throughout the English world of public schools and universities, encouraging the imperialist agenda, and acting as an instrument of colonial rule, so much so that former Consul-General of Serbia, James George Cotton Minchin, in 1901 remarked, “If asked what our muscular Christianity has done, we point to the British Empire.”
 Together with Hughes, Muscular Christianity would inspire missionaries whose purpose was “to create a universal Tom Brown: loyal, brave, truthful, a gentleman, and if possible, a Christian.”